radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 Editing Maps

->**Note - The Google API is used for displaying locations on maps.
+>[!note] The Google API is used for displaying locations on maps.
 To use the Google application key associated with your own Google account, log into the RadiantOne Main Control Panel with an admin account and go to the Directory Browser tab.
 Navigate to `<Name of your Global Identity Builder project suffix>`,ou=webapps,ou=globalsettings,cn=config.
-Modify the googleApiKey attribute and enter the Application Key associated with your Google account.**
+Modify the googleApiKey attribute and enter the Application Key associated with your Google account.

 To edit the map settings: